agelostsal/ce-dataflow-check/README.md

   "proxy_scheme": "",
   "proxy_url": "proxy url",
-  "proxy_port": proxy_port (should be declared as an integer, not as a string, e.g. 9000) }
+  "proxy_port": proxy_port (should be declared as an integer, not as a string, e.g. 9000) "retry_count": 5 (should be declared as an integer, how many times should it retry to connect to ams before dropping the connection)
+  "retry_interval": 5000 (should be declared as an integer in milliseconds how oftrn should it try to reconnect) }
 ```